yoasif/yoasif.github.io/_posts/2024-10-16-google-is-killing-uBlock-origin-no-chromium-browser-is-safe.markdown

 There is no way that having a better ad blocker isn't better.
 Performance isn't a real argument, because the first tracker or ad that slips through your less-effective blocker obviates the seconds of gains you may have made over hundreds or thousands of page loads.

-### You can opt into more effective blocking on uBO Lite, can't you?
-That unlocks the full power of uBlock Origin, right?
+### You can opt into more effective blocking on uBO Lite

 On the [README](https://github.com/uBlockOrigin/uBOL-home/blob/main/README.md) of the uBO Lite repository, developers note that: